-ELI tuition must be paid on or before the first Thursday of each session or you will be dropped from your classes.
+ELI tuition must be paid before 8:20 AM on Tuesday of Week 2 of each session or you will be dropped from your classes.

 Here are your options:

 NO TUITION REFUND FOR CLASSES DROPPED AFTER 8:20 AM ON TUESDAY OF WEEK 2 OF THE SESSION.

 Suchavadee (Annex 2202)

 Address Change, SEVIS Advising, School Transfer, Travel Request, Program Extension, Attendance Probation, Academic/Grade Probation

 Korrin (Annex 2202H)